 Mark really enjoys his role within the team – supporting clients out on activities, as well as being in constant communication, with SEN, Social Service and other professional organisations.
 Mark has completed his level 5 in health and social care.
 Marks background is in sports and manual work (as well as having served in the Army!).
 He loves getting ‘stuck in’ and is a great motivator – encouraging others to actively join in at their own pace.
 Mark enjoys checking out venues to ensure they are suitable as well as negotiating the best deals to ensure our clients get the most from their outings!
 Mark is very keen to make a difference to others as well as being passionate about changing attitudes towards disability!

-Charlotte has worked with adults with learning disabilities for nearly 8 years.
+Charlotte has worked with adults and children with learning disabilities for nearly 8 years.
 Charlotte believe that everyone should have the same opportunities and be able to enjoy activities in a safe environment.
 Charlotte is very passionate about what she does and helping Socialising Buddies’ clients to enjoy the activities we offer.
-Charlotte also gets involved and us very hands on in her work.
-Charlotte has enrolled in health and social care level 3 has an up to date DBS check, safe guarding and first aid.
-When she isn’t working with Socialising Buddies she is busy being a mummy and running her own 3 successful businesses; a dance school, dance trips to the West End and Europe, and her own dance wear shop.
+Charlotte also gets involved and is very hands on in her work and deals with all the admin side of Socialising Buddies and safeguarding.
+Charlotte has an NVQ in Health and Social Level 3 and has an up to date DBS, safeguarding and first aid .
+When she isn’t working with Socialising Buddies she is busy being a mummy and running her own successful businesses; The Island Dance and Theatre Company where she is also a dance teacher.
+Class Talent which specialises in putting on shows in the West End, Blackpool and Disney Land Paris.

 Greg has worked for many years with adults and children with learning difficulties have started by using music therapy and music workshops to help engage with people with dementia and adults with learning difficulties in the care setting and community.
 This helped Greg to write his dissertation on the subject and lead to his Degree in Commercial music.
 Since leaving his degree, Greg moved into the role of a carer joining the Socialising Buddies team 3 years ago and has currently finished his NVQ Level 3 in Health and Social Care.
 He has attended many courses including Safeguarding, medication, emergency first aid and is fully DBS checked.
 Through the just over 3 years that Greg has worked for the company he has gone from strength to strength and built a good relationship with all the staff and clients, he worked hard as a supervisor and was then brought on as a manager to join management and help this company continue to Thrive.
 Greg is an ex qualified lifeguard and enjoys action sports and all outdoor activities and is a professional musician and event organiser in his spare time and currently working towards his NVQ Level 5.